vercel-community/rust/README.md

 ## Prebuilt Deployments

-For creating a prebuilt deployment, you can create a Cargo build configuration in `.cargo/config.toml`.
+When creating a prebuilt deployment, the build output must be for x86_64 linux.
+To do this, create a Cargo build configuration at `.cargo/config.toml` with the following contents:

 ```toml
 [build]